Loss of earning capacity in Denmark -- an actuarial perspective: Actuarial modeling

 \subsubsection{Literature and challenges}

-The actuarial literature on individual disability modeling using multistate methodology is substantial, confer with~\citet{Taylor:1971},~\citet{Segerer:1993},~\citet{Haberman:Pitacco:1998},~\citet{Christiansen:2012},~\citet{Djehiche:Lofdahl:2014},~\citet{Aro.etal:2015},~\citet{Sandqvist:2023}, and the references therein.
-Nonetheless, the increasing complexity outlined in Subsection~\ref{subsubsec:simpleDisab} arising from temporary reactivations and several distinct disabilities has only just received some awareness, see~\citet{Sandqvist:2023}, and the situation where payments are on the form described in Subsection~\ref{subsubsec:disab} also warrants further exploration.
-The latter situation can to some extent be compared to the situation where the payment rate depends on the degree of disability as in Subsection~4.2 of~\citet{Segerer:1993}, so that the annuity formula is simply scaled with the mean degree of disability.
-Further, this approach can be extended to model mean benefits in the face of deduction from social security benefits, confer with Remark~2.1 of~\citet{Sandqvist:2023}.
+The actuarial literature on individual disability modeling using multistate methodology is substantial, confer with~\citet{Taylor:1971},~\citet{Segerer:1993},~\citet{Haberman:Pitacco:1998},~\citet{Christiansen:2012},~\citet{Sandqvist:2023}, and the references therein. {The introduction of an economic-demographic environment may furthermore lead to tractable dependence between individuals, confer with~\citet{Djehiche:Lofdahl:2014,Djehiche:Lofdahl:2018} and~\citet{Aro.etal:2015}; in~\citet{Djehiche:Lofdahl:2014}, the underlying risk factors are assumed to observable, while they are unobserved (latent) in the subsequent works.} Nonetheless, the increasing complexity outlined in Subsection~\ref{subsubsec:simpleDisab} arising from temporary reactivations and several distinct disabilities has only just received some awareness, see~\citet{Sandqvist:2023}, and the situation where payments are on the form described in Subsection~\ref{subsubsec:disab} also warrants further exploration.
+The latter situation can to some extent be compared to the situation where the payment rate depends on the degree of disability as in Subsection~4.2 of~\citet{Segerer:1993}, so that the annuity formula is scaled with the mean degree of disability.
+Further, this approach can be extended to model mean benefits in the face of deduction from social security benefits, confer with Appendix~A.1 and~A.2 of~\citet{Sandqvist:2023}.
 We believe that this is an important avenue for actuaries and actuarial scientists to explore.

 There is also the effect of the claim settlement process to take into account, confer with Subsection~\ref{subsec:ClaimsettlePay}.
 The implications of reporting delays on the estimation of disability incidents has been studied in~\citet{Kaminsky:1987},~\citet{Konig.etal:2011}, and~\citet{Aro.etal:2015}.
 In the context of reserving, it is noted in~\citet{Segerer:1993} that insurers can set up IBNR reserves if they have the data to support them, but additional details are not provided.
 It is only recently in~\citet{Buchardt.etal:2023a} and~\citet{Sandqvist:2023} that the problem has been attempted to be tackled in a somewhat general manner.
 The topic is, however, frequently explored in non-life insurance contexts with approaches similar to those described in Subsection~\ref{subsec:nonlife}, see for example~\citet{Norberg:1993,Norberg:1999},~\citet{Haastrup:Arjas:1996},~\citet{Antonio:Plat:2014},~\citet{Lopez.etal:2019},~\citet{Okine.etal:2022},~\citet{Crevecoeur.etal:2022a,Crevecoeur.etal:2022b}, and~\citet{Bucher:Rosenstock:2024}.